SC250 bomb

-The SC 250 (Sprengbombe Cylindrisch 250) was an air-dropped general purpose high-explosive bomb built by Germany during World War II and used extensively during that period.
+The SC 250 (Sprengbombe Cylindrisch 250) was an air-dropped general purpose high-explosive bomb built and used extensively by Germany during World War II.
 It could be carried by almost all German bomber aircraft, and was used effectively by the Junkers Ju 87 Stuka (Sturzkampfflugzeug or dive-bomber).
 The bomb's weight was about 250 kg, from which its designation was derived.

-It was used in the Eastern Front and many other theatres, and was feared for its destructive power.
-The SC 250 was one of the most commonly used bombs in World War II and was deployed extensively during the Blitz on London.
+It was used in any theatres of war, and was feared for its destructive power.
+The SC 250 was one of the most commonly used German bombs in World War II, and was used extensively during the Blitz on London.

 Design

-The grade (Güteklasse) I bombs, the nose cone and the bomb body were forged out of a single piece of high quality alloyed steel or the nose was welded to the body; these bombs were of the highest mechanical strength and they were meant to be used against robust targets necessitating penetration before detonation of the bomb, or as "Stabos" ("spike bombs").
-The grade II and grade III bombs were made of separate nose cone, main body and aft cone parts welded together; the mechanical strength of the grade II bombs was approximately 80% of the grade I, in the grade III bombs, the mechanical strength on impact was ca. 40% of that of grade I bombs; these bombs were therefore meant to be used only on targets where instantaneous detonation on impact was necessary.
+Different variants of the bomb's body were made for different purposes, with a strong body mainly for penetration of targets, and a less strong body for detonation on impact.

-After forging the body or welding the nose cone and the aft cone to the body, this was loaded with the exploder tube, the fuze pocket and then the main filling.
-Thereafter the body was sealed with the base plate, and the four-finned tail was attached.
-With an overall weight of 250 kg (245–256 kg) the bomb itself was 117.3 cm long, 164 cm including the tail, and 36.8 cm in diameter.
-There were many fillings, all weighing ca. 125 kg (125–130 kg):
+After forging the body or welding on the nose cone and the aft cone, the bomb was fitted with the exploder tube and fuze pocket, and filled with explosive.
+The body was then sealed with the base plate, and the four-finned tail was attached.
+The overall weight was 250 kg (245–256 kg), and the bomb body was 117.3 cm long, 164 cm including the tail, and 36.8 cm in diameter.
+Bombs were held in place in the aircraft carrying them by suspension lugs, which could be fitted either to the nose to hold the bomb vertically in an internal bomb bay, or to the aircraft body if it was slung horizontally below the fuselage or wing.